suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Interpreter Behavior {#interpreter-behavior}

-This section describes the behavior of the manifest interpreter.
-This section focuses primarily on interpreting commands in the manifest.
-However, there are several other important behaviors of the interpreter: encoding version detection , rollback protection, and authenticity verification are chief among these (see {{interpreter-setup}}).
+This section describes the behavior of the manifest interpreter and focuses primarily on interpreting commands in the manifest.
+However, there are several other important behaviors of the interpreter: encoding version detection, rollback protection, and authenticity verification are chief among these.

 ## Interpreter Setup {#interpreter-setup}

 Prior to executing any command sequence, the interpreter or its host application MUST inspect the manifest version field and fail when it encounters an unsupported encoding version.
 Next, the interpreter or its host application MUST extract the manifest sequence number and perform a rollback check using this sequence number.
 The exact logic of rollback protection may vary by application, but it has the following properties:

-* Whenever the interpreter can choose between several manifests, it MUST select the latest valid manifest, authentic manifest.
+* Whenever the interpreter can choose between several manifests, it MUST select the latest valid, authentic manifest.
 * If the latest valid, authentic manifest fails, it MAY select the next latest valid, authentic manifest.

-Here, valid means that a manifest has a supported encoding version AND it has not been excluded for other reasons.
-Reasons for excluding typically involve first executing the manifest and MAY include:
+Here, valid means that a manifest has a supported encoding version and it has not been excluded for other reasons.
+Reasons for excluding typically involve first executing the manifest and may include:

 * Test failed (e.g. Vendor ID/Class ID).
 * Unsupported command encountered.
 * Unsupported parameter encountered.
 * Unsupported component ID encountered.
-* Payload not available (update interpreter).
+* Payload not available.
-* Dependency not available (update interpreter).
+* Dependency not available.
-* Application crashed when executed (bootloader interpreter).
+* Application crashed when executed.
-* Watchdog timeout occurred (bootloader interpreter).
+* Watchdog timeout occurred.
-* Dependency or Payload verification failed (bootloader interpreter).
+* Dependency or Payload verification failed.

 These failure reasons MAY be combined with retry mechanisms prior to marking a manifest as invalid.